gitbrent/godot-freecell/README.md

 - Start the game from the main menu by clicking "Play."
 - Move cards according to the classic solitaire rules.
 - The objective is to move all cards to the foundation piles, sorting them by suit and in ascending order.
+- More detailed rules and history of the game can be found on [wikipedia](https://en.wikipedia.org/wiki/FreeCell)

 ## 📜 License